 As of 2020, the travel agency industry was a $39 billion industry.
 A total of 68,497 businesses employ 199,907 staff.

-While the industry has experienced growth and benefited from the increase in per capita disposable income that occurred between 2015 and 2020, the COVID-19 pandemic will also have a significant impact on the industry.
-IBIS World estimates that the travel agencies industry could decline by as much as 13.8% in 2020 alone as a result of the decrease in travel caused by the pandemic.
+While the industry has experienced growth and benefited from the increase in per capita disposable income between 2015 and 2020, the COVID-19 pandemic will also have a significant impact on the industry.
+IBIS World estimates that the travel agencies industry could decline by as much as 13.8% in 2020 alone due to the decrease in travel caused by the pandemic.
 The economy as a whole will take time to recover from the reduced spending caused by the spike in unemployment, so a decline in the travel industry could be felt across the next five years.

 The growing awareness of sustainability has also affected the travel industry.
 With increased public awareness of the negative environmental impacts that flying can have, some travelers are flying less.
 Travel agencies can respond by helping travelers to identify eco-friendly transportation, lodging, and activity options.

-Travel agencies market to people who want to travel, whether that’s for a vacation or even for a business trip.
-Depending on an agency’s specialization, it may market to a certain segment within that target market, like people who want to travel to Australia or travelers who are seeking complete, done-for-you travel packages.
+Travel agencies market to people who want to travel, whether for a vacation, honeymoon or even for a business trip.
+Depending on an agency’s specialization, it may market to a certain segment within that target market, like people who want to travel to Australia or travelers seeking complete, done-for-you travel packages.
 In all cases, an agency’s target market has significant disposable income and is looking for assistance or convenience when planning a trip.

 Skills, experience, and education useful in running a travel agency

 Travel experience.
 An agency owner who has plenty of experience traveling will understand some of the challenges that can arise and will be able to design the agency to support and assist travelers.
-Additionally, customers work with travel agents to get information to places they have never been.
+Additionally, customers work with travel agents to get information about places they have never been to.

 Great customer service skills.
 An agency owner will work with customers daily, so great customer service skills can create a positive experience and encourage customer loyalty.

 Problem-solving skills.
 Challenges and unexpected changes will always arise in the travel industry.
-An agency owner needs to be creative, able to think on their feet, and resourceful in finding a solution.
+An agency owner needs to be creative, think on their feet, and be resourceful in finding a solution.

 Attention to detail.
-From managing pricing to dates to schedules, an agency owner needs to always be detail-oriented.
+From managing pricing to creating a flawless itinerary, an agency owner needs to always be detail-oriented.